hujingzzz/ainews/_posts/2025-06-16-openai-pbc.md

 ---
 layout: post
-title: OpenAI announces a major change in the organizational structure-the transition to a public interest company (PBC) will open up some powerful models
+title: OpenAI Declaration of significant changes in the organizational structure-Transformed into public interest companiesPBCI'm not sure what I'm talking about.It'll open up some powerful models.
 date: 2025-06-16 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/openai-pbc_1.jpg